Secure Your TON Space

 Follow these simple rules and read further to learn more on how to make your experience with blockchain safer:

-- Never share your 24-word secret recovery phrase with anyone, for any reason, as it gives full access to your funds.
+• Protect your secret recovery phrase and never share it with anyone under any circumstances, as it grants full control over your funds.

 In this article, we will tell you what to pay attention to when using TON Space, so that your funds stay safe.